Marketplace Mobile App: How to Build and Make It Reliable

 - SaaS.
 A SaaS marketplace allows users to build their own page within the marketplace network.
 However, it usually has sales commissions.

 - Amazon is probably the most famous marketplace in the world.
-However it is quite hard to stand out among thousands of items in the same category.
-Amazon charges high fees from sales – between 10% and 25% per one sale.
+However, it is quite hard to stand out among thousands of items in the same category.
+Amazon charges high fees for sales – between 10% and 25% per sale.

 - eBay is a marketplace with a bidding system at its core.
 It also has some fixed-price sales as well.